vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels.md

 9.4 Climate Change Consequences
 Turning up the thermostat on the planet results in too many effects to chronicle here.
 Obviously, the climate is impacted-in terms of storm frequency and intensity, rainfall, snowfall and water supply, season durations, and the ability of plant and animal species to adapt to the changes.
 The timescale over which we are changing the climate is far faster than evolution can track, except for microbial life and maybe insects, whose shorter generational turnover permits a more dynamic response.
 Humans are late arrivals to a long evolutionary sequence, which laid a foundation to support our lives in complex interconnected
 Try replicating!
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.ways that we are not close to fully understanding.
+ways that we are not close to fully understanding.
 Climate change messes with the system in such a way to prevent accurate prediction of the long-term consequences of one species or another disappearing from the web of life.
 The consequences of climate change are elaborated in many sources that are not difficult to find.
 Rather than try to add to the general awareness, this section in the spirit of the book-aims to provide students with some tools40 to be able to quantitatively understand how the physical world reacts to changes in radiative forcing.
 Specifically, we concentrate on the process of heating up11 elements of the planet, and on sea level rise.
 9 Climate Change